 Custom registration fields, generally in the form of Drop Down fields.

-The method of delivery for induction and other training content.
+The method of delivery for training content.

 The summary screen that appears on the Administrator login, providing useful task and user statistics.